Death registrations from 1925-1968 are located using typed, searchable indexes.

 Please note that you are searching the indexes for a registration number rather than the registration records themselves.
 You will be notified when the registration is available.

 How to Request a Death Registration

 Follow these steps to locate a registration number:

 - Select the year range for the event you’re looking for.

-- Press ctrl+f to keyword search for the name of the person you’re looking for or scroll through the index in order to locate the person’s name and registration number.
+- Press ctrl+f on PC or command+f on Mac to keyword search for the name of the person you’re looking for or scroll through the index in order to locate the person’s name and registration number.